nautilus-cyberneering/chinese-ideographs/CONTRIBUTING.md

 ### Committing code to an issue

+Before writing any code for the repository please do the following:

+- Review the applicable styleguides.
-Before writing any code for the repository, please review the Python styleguides.
-Please, check that the new code will not compromise the quality, stability or security of the codebase.
-Any new code is added to the repository using Pull Requests that must be reviewed and approved by the community before being merged or rebased to the repository.
-When creating the commit and the pull request, please refer also to the section Issues, Commits and Pull Requests.
-Whenever it is possible, new features should have Unit Tests to maintain (or increase) the code test coverage before adding it.
+- Check that the new code will not compromise the quality, stability or security of the codebase.
+- Any new code is added to the repository using Pull Requests that must be reviewed and approved by the community before being merged or rebased to the repository.
+- When creating the commit and the pull request, please refer also to the section Issues, Commits and Pull Requests.
+- Whenever it is possible, new features should have Unit Tests to maintain (or increase) the code test coverage before adding it.

 ### Additional documentation